Fiducism

 Beyond political structures, communities flourish that replace state functions:

-This is the crucial fiducist difference: Authority emerges from below through voluntary recognition, rather than being imposed from above through coercion.
+This shows that Fiducism does not want the abolition of authority per se, but its transformation.
+They replace the model of the ruler with that of the king, who acts through personal authority and trust.
+This is the crucial Fiducist difference: authority emerges from below through voluntary recognition, rather than being imposed from above through coercion.
 The Grand Duke is a living example that this is possible even on a large scale.

 Political Groupings

-Industrial Standardization Committees
+Industrial Standardization Bodies

 Specific Online Communities

-The digital sphere produces some of the purest fiducist cultures:
+The digital sphere produces some of the purest Fiducist cultures:

 The Strategy: From Organic Growth to Cultural Hegemony

-More individuals and groups will achieve extraordinary results through trust and cooperation, and more people will understand this dynamic.
+People who understand this will focus more on building relationships and less on reshaping systems.
+More individuals and groups will achieve extraordinary results through trust and cooperation, and more and more people will understand this dynamic.

 The Cultural Tools: The Organic Emergence of New Forms of Expression